bennywong3/1340_gp114/README.md

 Column number:
 Number of customers left:
 ```
- >first input the row number, and then the column number, finally the number of customers that you wanted them to leave.
+ >First input the row number, and then the column number, finally the number of customers that you wanted them to leave.

  >Row number is in range 0 to 2, column number is in range 0 to 4 and number of customers left is in range 0 to 8.

-- Check tables occupied for too long
+- **Check tables occupied for too long**
    - if you want to check whether there are customers occupied the seats for too long, type **3**; case 1 will happen if no customers occupied the seats for too long, otherwise case 2 will happen.

 *case 1:*